-- 41.2.2 In addition to the restriction contained in clause 41.2.1 above, further fielding restrictions shall apply to certain overs in each innings.
-The nature of such fielding restrictions and the overs during which they shall apply (hereinafter referred to as the Fielding Restriction Overs) are set out in the following paragraphs. - 41.2.3 The following fielding restrictions shall apply: - a) Two semi-circles shall be drawn on the field of play.
+41.2.1 The following fielding restrictions shall apply:

+- a) Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have as their centre the middle stump at either end of the pitch.
 The radius of each of the semi-circles shall be 30 yards (27.43 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field.
 (Refer attached appendix 1).
 The fielding restriction areas should be marked by continuous painted white lines or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter.
-During the Fielding Restriction Overs (as set out below), only two fieldsmen shall be permitted outside this fielding restriction area at the instant of delivery. - b) Two inner circles shall be drawn on the field of play.
-The circles shall have as their centres the centrepoint of the popping crease at either end of the pitch.
-The radius of each of the circles shall be 15 yards (13.72 metres).
-The fielding restriction area should be marked by 'dots'.
-The segment of the circles reserved for the slip positions shall not be demarcated (refer attached appendix 1).
-During the initial block of Fielding Restriction Overs (in an uninterrupted innings, the first 10), there must be a minimum of two stationary fieldsmen within this fielding restriction area at the instant of delivery.
-When a fast bowler is bowling the two stationary fieldsmen may be permitted to stand deeper than 15 yards (13.72 metres) (in the undemarcated area) provided only that they are standing in slip, leg slip or gully positions. - 41.2.4 During the non Fielding Restriction Overs, no more than 5 fieldsmen shall be permitted outside the fielding restriction area referred to in clause 41.2.3 a) above. - 41.2.5 Subject to the provisions of 41.2.6 below, the Fielding Restriction Overs shall apply for 20 overs per innings to be taken as follows: - a) 10 of the Fielding Restriction Overs shall be the first 10 overs of the innings.
+During the Fielding Restriction Overs (as set out below), only two fieldsmen shall be permitted outside this fielding restriction area at the instant of delivery. - 41.2.2 At the instant of delivery, there may not be more than 5 fieldsmen on the leg side. - 41.2.3 For the first 6 overs only two fieldsmen are permitted to be outside the field restriction marking at the instant of delivery. - 41.2.4 For the remaining overs only five fieldsmen are permitted to be outside the field restriction marking at the instant of delivery. - 41.2.5 Two inner circles shall be drawn on the field of play.
+The circles have as their centres the centre point of the popping crease at either end of the pitch.
+The radius of each of the circles is 15 yards (13.72 metres).
+The field restriction area should be marked by 'dots'.
+The segment of the circles reserved for the slip positions shall not be demarcated.
+(Refer attached Appendix 1).
+In the first 6 overs there must be a minimum of two stationary fieldsmen within the 15 yards (13.72 metres) field restriction of the striker at the instant of delivery.
+When a fast bowler is bowling the two stationary fieldsmen may be permitted to stand deeper than 15 yards (13.72 metres) (in the undemarcated area) provided only that they are standing in slip, leg slip and gully positions. - 41.2.6 In circumstances where the number of overs of the batting team is reduced, the number of overs in regard to the restrictions in Clauses 41.2.3 and 41.2.5 above shall be reduced in accordance with the table below.
+Fractions are to be ignored in all calculations re the number of overs.
+For the sake of clarity, it should be noted that the table shall apply to both the 1st and 2nd innings of the match.